 Sentiment Analysis: How people really feel, at scale.

-Sentiment Analysis gives businesses the ability to track and analyze sentiment for any transcribed media via an API call.
+Sentiment gives businesses the ability to track and analyze sentiment for any transcribed media via an API call.

 Our Sentiment Analysis uses machine learning to look at complete sentences or segments of an audio transcription and ascribes a positive, neutral, or negative sentiment classification, along with a confidence score between 0 and 1.
 For example, if a sentence was given a ‘positive 0.92’ classification, that would be a very strong indication that the model predicted the segment to be positive.